kawamura-labwork/SA-HW-simulator/README.md

 |(3)|`03_ConstrainedSA_simulator_QUBO.py`|QUBO|Transition-constrained SA|

 * The simulator (3), transion-constrained SA, works in such a way as to always satisfy 1-dimensional one-hot constraints.
-* However, when switching to check mode by an option `-c`, it works in the same manner as the simulator (2).
+* When switching to check mode by an option `-c`, it works in the same manner as the simulator (2).

 ## How to use
 #### (a) Read in a pre-defined model from a file